-Income in Advance 110,000
+Income in Advance - 110,000

-The Entity entered into a Sale and Purchase Agreement for the sale of its Stripeys Project.
-In accordance with the Agreement the purchaser paid Redstone a \$100,000 (plus GST) cash deposit.
-This deposit will be recognised as income in advance until completion of the Agreement has occurred.
+During the 2011 year the Entity entered into a Sale and Purchase Agreement for the sale of its Stripeys Project.
+In accordance with the Agreement the purchaser paid Redstone a \$110,000 cash deposit.
+This deposit was recognised as income in advance until completion of the Agreement in March 2012.